 Optionally, Kinetic customers may also subscribe to the Embedded Education environment, which provides structured education classes at the user’s pace.

 What is the cadence of Kinetic application updates and upgrades in the cloud?

-One of the greatest benefits of choosing cloud is that your business is always running the latest version of the software, offering you earliest access to new features, security enhancements, industry best practices, and competitive innovations.
+One of the greatest benefits of choosing the cloud is that your business is always running the latest version of the software, offering you the earliest access to new features, security enhancements, industry best practices, and competitive innovations.
 All updates applied in our cloud systems are done at no additional cost to our customers.
 All releases include “update notes”, posted to the Kinetic in the Cloud EpicWeb documentation site.